 We determine a company’s peer group using the Global Industry Classification Standard (GICS), a popular industry taxonomy developed by MSCI and Standard and Poor’s (S&P).

 Yes.
 Customers can create custom benchmarks with a specific set of companies they wish to compare themselves against.
+For instance, some big-cap customers might want to compare the only against their peers but against other big-caps in their region (e.g., the EU).
+Asset managers Yes.
+Customers can create custom benchmarks with a specific set of companies they wish to compare themselves against.
 For instance, some big-cap customers might want to compare themselves not only against their peers but against other big-caps in their region (e.g., the EU).
-Asset managers might also want to create custom benchmarks for certain companies that straddle multiple industries (e.g., benchmarking Tesla against either automotive peers or solar peers, or Amazon against either technology peers or retail peers).
+Asset managers might also want to create custom benchmarks for specific companies that straddle multiple industries (e.g., benchmarking Tesla against either automotive peers, solar peers, or Amazon against either technology peers or retail peers).

 Weave ESG Knowledge Graph is a comprehensive database of ESG-related topics, issues, technologies, organizations, and relationships.
 It provides the intelligent discovery of ESG insights out of mountains of reports and facilitates intelligent ESG benchmarking, question-answering, and gap analysis.